albertomh/djereo/docs/src/featurelist.md

 Invoke `just profile_tests` to output a [speedscope](https://www.speedscope.app/){target=\"_blank"}-compatible profile file to understand bottlenecks in your tests.
 **N.B.** this requires `py-spy` to be available globally on your system.

+### Tests in GitHub Actions

+The `test` job in GitHub Actions uses the matrix strategy.
+This runs each Nox session (i.e. Python version test run) as a separate pipeline job.

 ## 🚀 Deployment